shyamkarla/guide-intro-to-angular/tutorial/02-including-angular.md

 </html>
 ```

-###### Note: You can also instead use `v1.3.0-beta.7` of Angular, an unreleased latest version which I've been using recently is also very nice to feel free to try it out!
+__Note:__ We're also including jQuery.

-Notice I've also included the jQuery library as well.
-Angular has something called 'jQLite' built in, a jQuery-like micro-library that Angular packages internally.
-It's very light and doesn't have many of the great jQuery methods that might be needed, as well as any plugins we need that might depend on the full library.
-Angular uses the full jQuery library if it's loaded - so I've loaded it before Angular so it can detect it and use it instead.
+Angular comes with something called 'jQLite' built in.
+It's a jQuery-like micro-library that Angular packages internally. jQLite is very light (as the name implies) and doesn't have many of the great jQuery methods that you might need.
+It's also good to consider that many plugins you might need will likely depend on the full jQuery library.

+__Good to know:__ Angular uses the full jQuery library if it's loaded - so I've loaded it before Angular so it can detect it and use it instead of jQLite.